oliverklee/anagram-finder/README.md

 ## The exercises

+The big picture is this: "Find and output all anagrams from a text file with a list of words."

 1. Create a class that reads a list of words from a file and returns it as an array.
 2. Create a class that takes a word and sorts the characters.
 3. Create a class that finds and returns the anagram from an array of words.